 - our partnerships with institutions in non-anglophone countries (Sweden, Norway, Belgium and Poland) are built on our partners’ substantial course offerings in English, allowing you to study a range of courses, often also beyond the English department.

 - upon your return from your study abroad experience, you can start the process of credit transfer for any course that is equivalent to modules as laid down in your FAU degree programme.
-For further information, please contact Dr. Harald Zapf (for courses in English and American Studies) and the respective departmental coordinator in any of your other subjects.
+For further information, please contact PD Dr. Harald Zapf (for courses in English and American Studies) and the respective departmental coordinator in any of your other subjects.